SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ## Common Instructions

-Tested with: Raspian Buster, RPi3, RPi4, RPi Zero.
+Last tested with Raspberry Pi OS 2021-05 (aka Raspian Buster) and RPi4 B 2GB-4GB.
+Expected to work with RPi3 1GB and might even work with RPi Zero 512GB if wake-word is disabled.

-### 1) Install Raspbian Buster Lite
+### 1) Install Raspberry Pi OS Lite

-* Download Raspbian Buster
+* Download Raspberry Pi OS Lite (the version without desktop)
 * Flash MicroSD with Etcher
 * Remove MicroSD and replug (to reload filesystem)
 * Add an empty file called 'ssh' to the boot folder ([microSD]/boot) to enable SSH